busterjs/buster-docs/getting-started.rst

 Node.js tests
 -------------

-If you have installed Buster.JS globally (``-g`` flag in ``npm install -g buster``) you have to ensure it can be found by Node.js.
-One option is to set ``NODE_PATH`` to the global installed modules, which is done during the installation on linux automatically, but unfortunately not on windows.
+For testing on Node.js we recommend to install Buster.JS locally.
+If you have installed it globally (``-g`` flag in ``npm install -g buster``) you have to ensure it can be found by Node.js.
+One option is to set ``NODE_PATH`` to the global installed modules, which is done during the installation of Node.js on linux automatically, but unfortunately not on windows.
 Another option is to create a link to Buster.JS with the command ``npm link buster`` executed in the root of the project.

 Node.js tests can be run by simply typing ``node test/some-test.js``.
 Doing this requires nothing more than a file with tests (i.e. you don't need the